Future of MelancholiaPhilipp Timischl: Molded, Salon of the Museum of Contemporary Art Belgrade21.3.–4.5.2025

 Text

 Philipp Timischl is one of Austria’s most significant emerging artists, advancing a distinctive practice that engages a wide range of media and materials.
-In transformations of topical images, Timischl processes personal and critical reactions to the impressions and challenges of an everyday life increasingly shaped by forms of populism and a lack of orientation.
-The artist has created his most recent cycle of works as a new production for the exhibition series Future of Melancholia.
-For Molded, Timischl created nine paintings that intentionally break with stylistic consistency, deliberately playing with artistic authorship.
-The exhibition title, Molded, which can mean both formed” and decayed,” reflects a shifting focus within the artist’s serial production process.
-Each painting in the series adopts a distinct visual style: one is text-based, another incorporates a collaged SKIMS advertising poster, while another features a gray, concrete-like texture, and a further oil painting shows a cloudy sky.
+By transforming topical images, Timischl processes personal and critical reactions to the impressions and challenges of an everyday life increasingly shaped by forms of populism and a lack of orientation.
+The artist has produced his most recent cycle of works especially for the exhibition series Future of Melancholia.

 Future of Melancholia